aleksip/shila-drupal-theme/README.md

 An [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) and [Pattern Lab](http://patternlab.io/) friendly starting point for new Drupal 8 themes.

+A Pattern Lab generated style guide can be found [here](https://aleksip.github.io/styleguide-shila-drupal-theme/) (online style guide might not be up to date with the theme).

 Defines only four regions: Header, Main, Footer and Off Canvas.
 Other layout is expected to be implemented using Drupal blocks and a CSS grid framework.

 Tries to follow [Drupal CSS coding standards](https://www.drupal.org/coding-standards/css).